Attendees can earn more than 15 hours of training credit during the TASA | TASB Convention.

 Continuing Professional Education (CPE) for superintendents and administrators

 Certificate renewal standards adopted by SBEC require all certified educators to complete appropriate continuing professional education clock hours.
-The form for record keeping of CPE credit is available at Registration and will contain more information about SBEC certification rules.
+Visit TASA's website for more information.